CBSE Class 9 > Class 9 Notes > English > NCERT Solutions - Kathmandu

 Q3.
 What does Vikram Seth compare to the quills of a porcupine?

-Ans: Vikram Seth compares the fifty or sixty bansuris protruding in all directions from the pole of a flute seller to the quills of a porcupine.
+Ans: Vikram Seth compares the fifty or sixty bansuris that extend from the pole of a flute seller to the quills of a porcupine.
+The flutes, made of bamboo, stick out in many directions and together resemble the sharp, radiating quills of a porcupine.

 Q4.
 Name five kinds of flutes.

-Ans: The reed neh, the Japanese shakuhachi, the deep bansuri of Hindustani classical music, the clear or breathy flutes of South America, and the high-pitched Chinese flutes.
+Ans: The reed neh, the Japanese shakuhachi, the deep bansuri used in Hindustani classical music, the clear or breathy flutes of South America, and the high-pitched Chinese flutes.

 II.
 Answer each question in a short paragraph.